RootMiner/YaraGuard/README.md

+> [!CAUTION]
+> The Scan is not working properly hence BROKEN, we are working on it

 # YaraGuard - Unleashing the Power of YARA Rules in Malicious File Scanning

 YaraGuard is an advanced malware analysis tool designed to empower users in the relentless pursuit of securing digital environments.
 At its core, YaraGuard utilizes YARA rules, providing a sophisticated and effective means of scanning files for potential threats.